threefoldtech/info_grid/src/documentation/faq/faq.md

-## ThreeFold Connect App

-### TF Connect App is now asking for a 4-digit password (PIN).
-I don't remember it as I usually use touch or face ID to unlock the app.
-What can I do?

-When you set up your the app, you are asked a 4-digit password (PIN).
-After some time, the app will be asking for this PIN when users may have been exclusively using touch/face ID.
-You can reset it by recovering the account with your seedphrase.

-### Is there a way to have more than one wallet in TF Connect App?

-Yes, this is perfectly possible.
-You can have multiple wallets in the TF Connect app.
-You can have multiple wallets for the Stellar network and multiple wallets for Polkadot Substrate.

-For example, you can create a wallet on the Stellar Blockchain and import it on TF Connect App with the function *Import Wallet*.
-Just copy the seedphrase and it will be imported in TF Connect App.

-Note: There will not be an automatic function in the app to create a new wallet.
-You must do it manually.

 ### What is the difference between 10.x.y.z and 192.168.x.y addresses?

 The addresses 10.x.y.z and 192.168.x.y are on the private network.